-Prescription Drug Addiction Treatment in New Haven
+Prescription Drug Addiction Treatment in New Haven, CT

 Prescription drugs such as Valium, Percocet, Oxycontin, Adderall and Phenobarbital, to name a few, are highly addictive.
 Prescription drug addiction can be much more difficult to stop than abuse of illegal drugs, such as heroin or cocaine.